-When a Docker container with a database is not used for unit tests, the PostgreSQL server must be started and the following role must be created:
+When a Docker container with a database is not used for unit tests, the PostgreSQL server must be started.
+The storktest role will be created automatically using the postgres user and the postgres database as a maintenance database.
+If you use different maintenance user or database, you can specify by the DB_MAINTENANCE_USER and DB_MAINTENANCE_NAME environment variables.